tailcallhq/tailcallhq.github.io/graphql/faq.md

 **I use REST APIs.
 How can I use Tailcall if I don’t currently use GraphQL?**

+You can use Tailcall in two ways:

+1. You can use Tailcall to build a GraphQL server atop your existing REST APIs and Tailcall's `@http` directive.
+And you can replace your REST APIs with GraphQL over time.
-Tailcall has a special directive called `@rest` that lets you use the composition capabilities of GraphQL without needing you to adopt GraphQL for your endpoints.
+2. In case you don't want to use GraphQL, Tailcall has a directive called `@rest` that lets you use the composition capabilities of GraphQL without needing you to adopt GraphQL for your endpoints.
 This directive makes Tailcall GraphQL queries and mutations available as REST endpoints.

 **Can Tailcall generate GraphQL from gRPC APIs?**

 Absolutely!
 Tailcall automatically generates GraphQL configurations from REST, gRPC, and existing GraphQL configuration files.
 We even support a hybrid integration of REST and gRPC.
 You can learn more about generating GraphQL configuration from gRPC APIs [here](https://tailcall.run/docs/graphql-grpc-tailcall/).

 **Is authentication built-in with Tailcall?
 If yes, how?**

 Yes, Tailcall offers a simple way to add entity-level authentication to your GraphQL schema.
 You can read more about it [here](https://tailcall.run/docs/field-level-access-control-graphql-authentication/).

 **Does Tailcall work with HTTP/2?**

 Yes, Tailcall supports HTTP/2 for both server (ingress) and client (egress) operations, enabling the protocol for incoming and outgoing server requests.
-For egress, no special settings are needed—Tailcall will automatically upgrade the connection to HTTP/2 whenever possible.
+For egress, no special settings are needed Tailcall will automatically upgrade the connection to HTTP/2 whenever possible.

 **Do you follow the Federation specification?**

-Yes, our subgraph spec is fully compatible with the Federation specification.
+Yes, our subgraph is fully compatible with the Federation specification.

 **Are you going to have a control plan like Apollo or Cosmo that has a self-hosted solution?**